narstybits/MacOS-DuckyScripts/Warning  Readme.md

   <img alt="Coding" width="1473" height="10" src="https://thumbs.gfycat.com/KindDistortedIrrawaddydolphin-size_restricted.gif">
 </div>
 <h3 h1>
-Exercise utmost responsibility while utilizing our scripts and codes.
+Exercise utmost responsibility while utilizing these scripts and codes.
 Any unauthorized or malicious activities are strictly prohibited.
 Engaging in unauthorized access, tampering with data, or compromising the privacy of individuals without consent is illegal and unethical.
 <h1 h1>
  Legal Compliance:
 <div align="left">